Diyckstra/terraform-provider-deyckstra/website/docs/r/default_route_table.md

 The following arguments are optional:

 * `propagating_vgws` - (Optional) List of virtual gateways for propagation.
 * `route` - (Optional) Configuration block of routes.
 Detailed below.
-This argument is processed in [attribute-as-blocks mode](https://www.terraform.io/docs/configuration/attr-as-blocks.html).
+This argument is processed in [attribute-as-blocks mode][attribute-as-blocks].
 This means that omitting this argument is interpreted as ignoring any existing routes.
 To remove all managed routes an empty list should be specified.
 See the example above.
-* `tags` - (Optional) Map of tags to assign to the resource.
+* `tags` - (Optional) Map of tags to assign to the route table.
 If a provider [`default_tags` configuration block][default-tags] is used, tags with matching keys will overwrite those defined at the provider level.

 ### route

-This argument is processed in [attribute-as-blocks mode](https://www.terraform.io/docs/configuration/attr-as-blocks.html).
+This argument is processed in [attribute-as-blocks mode][attribute-as-blocks].

 One of the following destination arguments must be supplied: